 Bologna is a type of sausage that is usually made of meat.
 This may make it seem like a suitable option for canines.
 However, it is a very processed form of meat.
 It usually contains many additives and is high in sodium.
 For this reason, it isn’t a fantastic food for either people or canines.
 But it isn’t dangerous for dogs, either.
 Bologna in moderation can be a yummy snack, but you should not feed bologna to your canine as a large part of their diet.
 Instead, you should provide bologna only sparingly.

-We’ll take a look at everything you might need to know about feeding your dog bologna.
+We’ll take a look at everything you might need to know about feeding your dog bologna below.

 Bologna is often referred to as “mystery meat” because you don’t know what is in it.
 Bologna can be made out of just about everything.
 If your dog has allergies, this can be a problem.
 For example, bologna can contain chicken.
 If your dog is allergic to chicken, you may unknowingly be giving them chicken without even realizing it.

 For this reason, bologna is best avoided by dogs with allergies.
-These canines may accidentally eat the meat their allergic to by eating bologna.
+These canines may accidentally eat the meat they are allergic to by eating bologna.

 In most cases, a little bit of bologna isn’t going to hurt your canine.
 However, bologna isn’t particularly healthy, and many varieties contain ingredients that are toxic to dogs.
 Overall, it’s best to look for other treats for your dog.

 With that said, if your dog does snatch a piece of bologna off the counter, you usually don’t have a reason to be worried, provided the ingredients used to make the sausage are dog-safe and the product itself isn’t expired.